 In Grade 12, instruction expands into the heating field.
 Students will continue with safety and be introduced to Environmental Protection Agency (EPA) requirements, ground water pollution and carbon monoxide (CO), nitrogen oxide (NoX), mercury and lead dangers.
 Students will demonstrate theoretical competency in related sciences (heat-expansion-volume-combustion) and math (heat loss calculations).
 Students will also be able to complete a take-off from prints including symbols and isometrics, interpret the heating mechanical code and produce an estimate for a customer.
 Students will demonstrate the ability to install gas and oil boilers and heating equipment.
 They will be able to complete a set-up of a boiler, perform an efficiency test and make necessary adjustments.
 Students will advance in their participation in both inschool and outside plumbing projects for customers as it relates to the current curriculum and their skill level.
 Students will demonstrate the ability to complete a job application and interview and to perform entry-level job readiness and trade skills.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, reading, writing, vocabulary, blueprint reading and science are integrated throughout the curriculum.
-Each 12th grade student enrolled in the Plumbing and Heating program will complete the Plumbing, Heating and Cooling Contractors (PHCC level 301) Plumbing Assessment.
+Each Plumbing and Heating student will complete a Senior Summative Assessment in the twelfth grade.
+This assessment is a culmination of all four years curricula.
+In addition, Technology-related reading, writing, vocabulary, mathematics, blueprint reading and science are integrated throughout the curriculum.

 Students successfully completing this course of study will be able to pursue a two-year or a four-year engineering degree.
 Students can obtain immediate employment in the plumbing and heating field.
-Employment includes: residential and commercial plumbing and heating apprenticeship; sprinkler-fitters apprenticeship; pipe-fitters apprenticeship; steamfitters apprenticeship; gasfitters apprenticeship; estimators; plumbing and heating service technician; plumbing and heating maintenance; plumbing and heating sales representative; and wholesale supply representative.
+Employment includes: residential and commercial plumbing and heating apprenticeship; sprinkler-fitters apprenticeship; pipe-fitters apprenticeship; steamfitters' apprenticeship; gasfitters apprenticeship; estimators; plumbing and heating service technician; plumbing and heating maintenance; plumbing and heating sales representative; and wholesale supply representative.